metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

-		// The result of the evaluate request.
-		Result string `json:"result"`

-		// The optional type of the evaluate result.
-		Type string `json:"type,omitempty"`

 		// If variablesReference is > 0, the evaluate result is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
 		VariablesReference int64 `json:"variablesReference"`